School of Education

 Courses for Graduate Students

-700 Teacher Researcher II (1–3).
-Teachers will plan and conduct advanced inquiry/research projects informed by their knowledge of teacher-research and their experience as teacher-researchers garnered through their successful completion of EDUC 302.
+709 Teacher Researcher II (1-3).
+Teachers will plan and conduct advanced inquiry/research projects informed by their knowledge of teacher-research and their experience as teacher-researchers garnered through their successful completion of EDMX 708.

-701 Teacher Leadership and Democratic Schooling (3).
-Focuses on the nature of change and teachers’ roles as leaders within a changing environment.
+710 Teacher Leadership for a Democratic Society (3).
+Focuses on the nature of change and teachers' roles as leaders within a changing environment.
 Several themes are addressed: shaping school cultures, schools as communities, schools as sites for reform, and politics and schools.

 722 Advanced Reflective Literacy Teaching (3).
 Teachers will learn how to problematize assessment of students' thinking about reading and writing in this practicum course.